ramheinzelmann/MySQL-database-with-python/README.md

 As informações para acesso ao Bando de Dados estão em variáveis de ambiente.

 Connects to the MySQL database.
-The information for accessing the Data Bank is in environment variables.
+The information for accessing the Database is in environment variables.

 ```
 db = pymysql.connect(host=os.environ['MYSQL_HOST'],